monotasker/myvim/README.md

 - git.vim (providing syntax highlighting for git config files)
 - taglist (providing a source-code browser based on ctags)
 - less-vim (syntax highlighting for LESS css syntax)
-- VimFootnotes (adding footnotes in markdown files)
+- vim-markdownfootnotes (adding footnotes in markdown files)
 - vim-pandoc (comprehensive support for pandoc markdown formatting)
 - vim-pandoc-extras (support for pandoc's extended markdown syntax options)
+- vimroom (distraction-free writing environment inside vim)

 It also includes the molokai colour scheme, a port of the monokai theme for TextMate made by Tomas Restrepo.